Captive Desert Tortoise Diet

 Native plant seeds can be purchased at the Arizona Native Plant Society website or by inquiring about native plants at a local nursery.
 Plants meant for your tortoise to graze on must be planted inside the enclosure in sufficient quantity to allow daily grazing.

 In general, commercial produce is less nutritious than native plants for tortoises due to higher water and lower fiber content.
 However, produce can serve as a supplemental food source if you are unable to establish plants within the enclosure.
-Dark greens rich in minerals and vitamins such as collard, kale, mustard greens, beet greens, turnip greens, cilantro and parsley can be offered as a short-term alternative or as a supplement to grasses.
+Dark greens rich in minerals and vitamins such as collard, kale, mustard greens, turnip greens, cilantro and parsley can be offered as a short-term alternative or as a supplement to grasses.

 Foods to Avoid